vista-art/fragmentcolor/docs/api/scene/model/new.md

 Construct a `Model` from a `Mesh` and a `Material`.
 Both arguments are taken by value — the Model owns them.
-The transform starts at the 4×4 identity matrix and the Material's `mesh.model` uniform is initialised to match.
+The transform starts at the 4×4 identity matrix; `Model::sync_transform` writes it as a single instance into the Mesh's per-instance attribute stream (four `vec4<f32>` columns at locations 3..6).

-If you want several Models that share a look, clone the Material before each `Model::new` — `Material::clone` is a deep clone that gives each Model its own independent shader copy, so per-Model transforms don't collide.
+If you want several Models that share a look, clone the Material before each `Model::new`. `Material::clone` is a cheap Arc-clone (handle share, not a deep duplicate), so the Models share one pipeline + one bind-group setup.
+Per-Model transforms don't collide because each Model owns its own Mesh, and the transform lives on the Mesh's instance buffer, not the Material's Shader.

-`Material::pbr()` requires the Mesh's first vertex to declare position (`vec3`), normal (`vec3`), and uv0 (`vec2`) in that exact insertion order, so the locations align with the PBR shader's vertex inputs.
+`Material::pbr` requires the Mesh's first vertex to declare position (`vec3`), normal (`vec3`), and uv0 (`vec2`) in that exact insertion order, so the locations align with the PBR shader's vertex inputs.
 Custom shaders via `Material::custom(...)` can use any layout.